Home Improvement Lifestyle

 5. Move Any Bird Specific Yard Features Away From Windows

-If you have bird baths or bird feeders near your window or patio door, move them to a spot further away from any glass.
-This can help keep birds from massing near impact-prone areas.
+If you have bird baths or feeders near your windows or patio door, move them to a spot further away from any glass.
+This adjustment can help deter birds from gathering near potential collision points, preventing birds from flying into your windows.

 6. Window Screens or Shutters